bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 It is a common action when you navigate to a new site on your website, and simultaneously fetch data.
 But it is a little annoying being redirected to a new page which with no content or just show some kind of a loading indicator.
 So what if React could make you stay on the previous page just a little bit longer so you can skip the _bad_ loading state?
 By doing this you cover the fact that you have to gather some data to show, and it doesn't feel like an eternity for the user.
 When the user has triggered an action which leads to a site transition, React can start creating the new page (in memory) and wait before updating DOM.
 And most importantly; the "old" site is still interactive.
 This feature is not impossible to create to day, but with Concurrent Mode it is built in.

-To be able to get the intentional loading sequences, React offers a new hook, the \`useTransition\` hook.
+To be able to get the intentional loading sequences, React offers the new `useTransition` hook.

 ```
 const SUSPENSE_CONFIG = { timeoutMs: 2000 };

 const [startTransition, isPending] = useTransition(SUSPENSE_CONFIG);
 ```

+The `startTransition` value is a function, which could be used on the state we want to intentionally load. `isPending `tells us if the transition is going on.

 # How to Enable It